The generalized underlap coefficient with an application in clustering: UNL as a tool for discovering covariate dependence in cluster analysis

-\paragraph{Detecting dependence of the partition on covariates in the conditional approach.} In the conditional approach, the mixture model groups individuals with similar response-covariate relationship.
+In the conditional approach, the mixture model groups individuals with similar response-covariate relationships.
 Similar to the unconditional approach, we propose to use the UNL of covariates to assess the influence of covariates on the inferred clustering partition.

 This is particularly important for the single-weights mixture model, which posits that the inferred partition has no dependence on covariates, assuming that the UNL of the covariates should be one.
 However, when the regression kernel is not sufficiently flexible, the inferred partition structure may depend on the covariates.
 In such cases, the cluster-specific predictions are averaged regardless of covariate values, because the mixing weights do not account for the similarity between the new covariates \(x_{n+1}\) and the covariates within each cluster \citep{wade2025bayesian}.
 As a consequence, predictive inference for the regression function, density, and associated uncertainty under the single-weights mixture can be extremely poor.